ar3/our_gruuv/RULES.md

 - **Use `joins` only when you need to filter by associated data**, not for display
 - **Order queries efficiently**: `Model.includes(:associations).order(:field).decorate`

+### STI (Single Table Inheritance) & Association Patterns
+- **Use domain-specific association names** when pointing to STI models (e.g., `belongs_to :company` for employment, not generic `organization`)
+- **Be consistent with association names** across all includes, queries, and model methods
+- **Test association includes** to catch naming mismatches early (they fail at query execution, not model loading)
+- **For STI associations**: Use the specific subclass name when the relationship is semantically about that type (employment → company, not organization)

 ### Transaction Handling
 - **Use transactions for multi-step operations** that must succeed or fail together
 - **Wrap related database changes** in `ActiveRecord::Base.transaction` blocks